HELP

 The 13 tabs in detail

-• Overview — the financial roll-up shown above.
+• Overview shows the financial roll-up above.

-• Invoices — billing.
+• Invoices is for billing.

-• POs — purchase orders to vendors.
+• POs holds purchase orders to vendors.

-• Schedule — project timeline view.
+• Schedule shows the project timeline view.

-• Messages — project-specific conversations.
+• Messages holds project-specific conversations.

 Everything you create from within a project auto-links back.
 Create a job from the Jobs tab and it’s pre-associated; same for bids, invoices, POs, and the rest.